 Thanks to Chipotle and Taco Bell, you can get delicious and reliably vegan Mexican-style fast food is almost any town or city.
 They’re at opposite ends of the spectrum, with Chipotle offering gourmet freshly-prepared burritos with key ingredients made from scratch.
-Taco Bell, by contrast, is much cheaper, offers far fewer vegetables, and the food is less conscientiously sourced—for instance, the beans are made from dehydrated powder.
+Taco Bell, by contrast, is much cheaper, offers far fewer vegetables, and the food is less conscientiously sourced—for instance, the beans are made from reconstituted powder.

 Chipotle Mexican Grill

-Chipotle is famous for its burritos, which are inspired by the giant delicious ones you can purchase in San Francisco’s Mission District.
+Chipotle is famous for its burritos, which are inspired by the giant delicious ones sold in San Francisco’s Mission District.

 Eating vegan at Chipotle is the easiest thing in the world.
 According to their website: “Vegans should avoid our meats, shredded Monterey Jack cheese, queso, sour cream, and chipotle-honey vinaigrette.”
 That’s all there is to it!

 Recommended item: bean and rice burrito with fajita vegetables (grilled peppers), salsa, and either guacamole or sofritas (grilled shredded spiced tofu).

 Given that the majority of their ingredients are vegan, you can order a great many Taco Bell menu items vegan.
 Tell them you want an item al-fresco and they’ll leave off the cheese and/or sour cream and replace it with their pretty good chunky vegan salsa.

 Recommended item: a bean burrito ordered al-fresco style—simple, delicious, and nearly impossible for that stoner back in the kitchen to screw up.

 Other Great Vegan Fast Food Choices